julilien/DepthEstimationDatasets/README.md

 * [3]: Sturm, J. et al. “A benchmark for the evaluation of RGB-D SLAM systems.”
 2012 IEEE/RSJ International Conference on Intelligent Robots and Systems (2012): 573-580.
 * [4]: Li, Z. et al. “Learning the Depths of Moving People by Watching Frozen People.”
 2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) (2019): 4516-4525.
 * [5]: Koch, T. et al. “Evaluation of CNN-based Single-Image Depth Estimation Methods.”
 ECCV Workshops (2018).
+* [6]: Geiger et al. "Are we ready for autonomous driving?
+The KITTI vision benchmark suite" CVPR (2012)
+* [7]: Silberman et al. "Indoor Segmentation and Support Inference from RGBD Images" ECCV (2012)
+* [8]: Vasiljevic et al. "DIODE: A Dense Indoor and Outdoor DEpth Dataset" 2019